 Meeting up offline safely

-Act with caution and learn more about someone before contacting or meeting them outside of the online community.
+Act with caution and learn more about someone before contacting or meeting them outside of the online community (for example you may do a search of their social media- does it look genuine?
 Don’t feel obliged to meet up with anyone.
 If you’ve met someone in our online community and plan to meet up, remember this person is still a stranger to you and your children.
 Please take precautions such as meeting in a public place and maybe taking a friend with you or telling friends or family where you are going and how long you plan to be out.
-Don’t feel pressured to share personal information or to do something or go somewhere you’re not comfortable with and avoid going to someone’s home, inviting them to yours, or accepting or giving a lift the first time you meet them.
+Don’t feel pressured to share personal information or to do something or go somewhere you’re not comfortable with and avoid going to someone’s home, inviting them to yours, or accepting or giving a lift until you know them.

 How we moderate

-We moderate our online services during office hours, Monday to Friday 9am to 4pm.
+We moderate our forum and digital community during office hours, Monday to Friday 9am to 4pm.
 We do not moderate on bank holidays.
+Our moderators:

 - make sure everyone complies with the user guidelines